edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   $ cd nextjs-blog
   $ yarn dev # or pnpm dev or npm run dev or bun dev

-Open `localhost:3000 <http://localhost:3000>`_ to see the default Next.js
+When the dev server starts, it will log out a local URL.
-homepage.
+Visit that URL to see the default Next.js homepage.
 At this point the app's file structure looks like this:

 .. code-block::